stigok/blog.stigok.com/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

     # cryptsetup luksAddKey /dev/nvme0n1p3 /etc/initcpio/keys/encrypted-lvm.key

+Now that the LVM container has a keyfile attached, the passphrase used initially when creating the LUKS container can **optionally** be removed from the device.

+    # cryptsetup luksKillSlot /dev/nvme0n1p3 0 --keyfile /etc/initcpio/keys/encrypted-lvm.key

 Create the initial ramdisk environment and make sure it doesn't return any errors.
 Some warning may show, but errors should not occur.